 Use the drop-down menu to create a mask to view the selection.
-I find it easiest to use a mask that contrasts with the color of the background, so in this case I chose to view my selection on black because I can more easily see the remaining bright orange near her hat, hair and clothing.
+I find it easiest to use a mask that contrasts with the background color, so in this case, I chose to view my selection on black because I can more easily see the remaining bright orange near her hat, hair, and clothing.

-If your background was dark blue, for example, you could choose to view your selection on white or transparent.
+For example, if your background was dark blue, you could choose to view your selection on white or transparent.

 Now it's time to use the brush to paint over the edges where we still have the remaining orange background in our selection.

 Use the Color Picker to select a color.
 You can also use the Dropper tool to select a color from your image by hovering over and clicking on where that color is located in your photo.

-Now, just drag your Color Fill Layer beneath your main image layer in order to make your subject visible:
+Now, drag your Color Fill Layer beneath your main image layer to make your subject visible above the new background:

-When you look at a solid background in a studio, it typically has highlights, midtones and shadows to it.
-In other words, it is NOT one solid color, but a gradient.
-We're going to simulate that color gradient effect by selecting our Elliptical Marquee tool and adjusting the Levels.
+When you look at a solid background in a studio, it typically has highlights, midtones, and shadows to it.
+In other words, it is NOT one solid color but a gradient.
+We will simulate that color gradient effect by selecting our Elliptical Marquee tool and adjusting the Levels.

-First, using the Marquee tool, draw an elliptical somewhere near the center of your image - it does not have the be exact.
+First, using the Marquee Tool, draw an elliptical somewhere near the center of your image - it does not have to be exact.
 In this case, I drew mine a bit higher so that it would be closer to the model's face.

-Be sure to right-click, select Feather, and then select 200 pixels in order to prevent a hard edge on your elliptical selection.
+Be sure to right-click, select Feather, and then select 200 pixels to prevent a hard edge on your elliptical selection.

 Create a Levels adjustment layer by selecting Layer>New Adjustment Layer> Levels.